“Science is the great antidote to the poison of enthusiasm and superstition.” — Adam Smith

 Application for the major

 Students who have completed BIO 201 & 202 course with a grade of “C” or better, or completed an upper-division Biology course with a grade of “C” or better, are eligible to become Biology majors.
-Applicants should complete the Major Application Form.
+Applicants should complete the Major Application Form, available through the Student Resources page.

 Students may declare a preference for a particular faculty member as an advisor.
 Preferences will be honored whenever possible, but some faculty may be unable to take on additional advisees.